solartracker/ntp-gps/README.md

 ## System Overview

-On the solar tracker, the **Raspberry Pi** acts as the **Gateway**.
+On the solar tracker, the **Raspberry Pi** acts as the **gateway**.

-- The Gateway allows **remote monitoring and control** by the manufacturer.
+- The gateway allows **remote monitoring and control** by the manufacturer.
 - It receives commands from and sends commands to the tracker controller.
 - The tracker controller is responsible for:
   - Calculating the sun’s position using fixed latitude/longitude coordinates and the current date and time.
   - Running the motors to control **elevation and azimuth** of the two axes.

-Accurate time on the Gateway is critical because the controller relies on it to determine the sun’s position.
+Accurate time on the gateway is critical because the controller relies on it to determine the sun’s position.
 This is why the NTP-GPS integration is essential for reliable operation.

 ---